The American church is in crisis.

 One year before Church Refugees was published, Harvest A. Rich left the church.
 In her book, The Reluctant Done, Harvest asserts that the mass exodus of the church can be boiled down to a single cause.
 She identifies a Biblical solution to the problem and outlines an actionable plan that can be adapted by any church.

 The Reluctant Done is a short e-book that is part autobiography and part research report.
-It will be available this fall as a downloadable PDF.
+It will be available soon as a downloadable PDF.
 It’s FREE!
 Simply sign up for our email updates, and we will send it to you as soon as it releases.